 Because your doctor will want the healthiest course of action for you and your baby, you will likely see many different approaches to your pregnancy including the use of safe prescription drugs to treat your depression.
-Here are several options that you and your doctor can use to help you through the depression.
+Here are some options that you and your doctor can use to help you through the depression:

 How Depression Affects Your Baby

 Naturally, worrying about your baby is normal.
-Your depression will not harm your child as long as your depression does not become so bad that you begin to ignore your nutritional needs, or start doing things to intentional harm yourself (attempted suicide, etc.) The most frequent reason that unborn children experience harm as a result of a depressed mother is because the mother loses the desire to appropriately care for themselves.
+Your depression will not harm your child as long as your depression does not become so bad that you begin to ignore your nutritional needs or start doing things to intentional harm yourself.
+The most frequent reason that unborn children experience harm as a result of a depressed mother is because the mother loses the desire to appropriately care for herself and her baby.

 Realize that feeling sad from time to time, or worrying about the baby is normal, and it will pass.
 You are not depressed if you have these feelings occasionally at the expense of either circumstance or hormones, and you should not overly worry about being depressed.
 The depression only becomes an issue when these feelings do not go away and you start to suffer because of it.
 If you feel like any of these things in this article have described you, speak to your healthcare professional right away.